Shakespeare did it first

 Canales, in flamboyant orange 60s garb, gleefully tips a leopard-printed Greer, scared by Peakes, into a canvas cart.

-From left: Taysha Marie Canales, Scott Greer, and Karen Peakes in PSF’s ‘Merry Wives’.
+From left: Taysha Marie Canales, Scott Greer, and Karen Peakes in PSF’s ‘Merry Wives.’
 (Photo by Kristy McKeever.)

 A modern spin on Shakespeare may be the most well-trodden ground in theater today, and that’s because when it works, it really works.
 The anachronistic transposition can breathe astonishing life into a centuries-old thing, and remind us that much of what we assume is “modern” originates in that progenitive text.
-It’s a magic trick as old as Shakespeare himself, and one that’s delightfully onstage with the Pennsylvania Shakespeare Festival’s The Merry Wives of Windsor.
+It’s a magic trick as old as Shakespeare himself, and one that’s delightfully onstage with the Pennsylvania Shakespeare Festival’s (PSF) The Merry Wives of Windsor.

 Roguish and radiant

 Directed by Matt Pfeiffer as part of PSF’s 2024 season, Merry Wives follows the roguish John Falstaff (Scott Greer)—originally a “Sir” but here a minor rock-and-roll frontman—as he courts two married women, Mrs. Page (Karen Peakes) and Mrs. Ford (Taysha Marie Canales), in a ploy to siphon off their wealth.
-The scene has been updated to the American middle class (courtesy of Pei Lee’s expertly fitted costumes and Paige Hathaway’s tactile taproom set), circa who knows precisely when: it’s less a specific moment, more as if touchstones of latter-half 20th-century Americana were thrown into a blender.
+The scene has been updated to the American middle class (courtesy of Pei Lee’s expertly fitted costumes and Paige Hathaway’s tactile taproom set) circa who knows precisely when: it’s less a specific moment, more as if touchstones of latter-half 20th-century Americana were thrown into a blender.
 The result is a supremely confident Merry Wives that wears its modernity with uncommon poise, anchored by joyous musical interludes and powerhouse comic turns.

 Take Falstaff, for instance, who, in Greer’s veteran hands, practically radiates off the stage.
 Compared to the Henriad, the Falstaff of Merry Wives is generally held to be an inferior creation, but you wouldn’t know it from Greer’s cocksure performance, at times remarkably Wellesian in physical execution.
 He struts with greasy rockstar charm, equipped with an Elvis impersonator’s wig and cape and inflated ego to match, as ever an indefatigable arras of blustering conviction.
 The blocking seems to warp about him; he’s the center of gravity in any room he enters.